rokieplayer20/MixingDTA/README.md

 ### Google Drive

-Trained parameters of MixingDTA are given in
+Due to storage constraints, only the trained parameters for the DeepDTA version of MixingDTA are provided.

 ```
 https://drive.google.com/drive/folders/1rdclHh9DeYL3rcoGP-73cGx2MOn95BLO?usp=drive_link